 Every pipeline has a Start Block which you will see when you create your pipeline.
 When an alarm occurs, it’s going to come is triggered, it automatically goes to the Start Block, and from there from there you can use other pipeline blocks to determine what you want to do with that alarm.
 All the available pipeline blocks are shown at the top of the Pipeline Workspace.

 The most basic pipeline you can create is to simply notify someone right away when an alarm occurs.
 You will notice that there is a Notification Block above the canvas.
 Drag the Drag the Notification Block on to your canvas and place it next to the Start Block.
 Once you drag it in to your pipeline, it is not connected yet.

 Next, drag Drag the output pin from the Start Block to the input pin of the Notification Block .
 So now the 2 blocks are connected, and when connecting the two blocks.
 When an alarm occurs, it’s going directly into the Start Block and then into the Notification Block.

 On the Notification Block, you have to configure the Alarm Notification Profile that you are going use and who you are going to send it too.
 You should have already configured your Alarm Notification Profile before creating your new pipeline.

 You just created a very simple Alarm Pipeline.
-When this alarm becomes active, it goes directly to the Start Block and notifies all the users in the Operator group via Email one time.
+When When this alarm becomes active, it goes directly to the Start Block and notifies all the users in the operators Operator group via Email one time.